2019 Military World Games

 The 2019 Military World Games (2019年世界军人运动会 (nián shìjiè jūnrén yùndònghuì)), officially known as the 7th CISM Military World Games, (第七届世界军人运动会 (dì qī jiè shìjiè jūnrén yùndònghuì)) and commonly known as Wuhan 2019, was held from October 18–27, 2019, in Wuhan, Hubei, China.

 The 7th Military World Games was the first international military multisport event to be held in China.
-The event was also the nation's largest military sports event ever with 9,308 athletes from 109 countries competing in 329 events and 27 sporting disciplines.
+The event was also the nation's largest military sports event ever with 9,308 athletes from 110 countries competing in 329 events and 27 sporting disciplines.
 The multisport event included 25 official and two demonstrative sports.
 Six sport disciplines such as badminton, tennis, table tennis, women's boxing, and men's gymnastics made their debuts in the event.

 The Military World Games was also the second biggest international sport event to be held in 2019.
-The Games were organized by the Military Sports Commission of China, Ministry of National Defense of the People's Republic of China, and the military commands (Army in accordance with CISM regulations and the rules of the International Sports Federations).
+The Games were organized by the Military Sports Commission of China, Ministry of National Defense, and the military commands (Army in accordance with CISM regulations and the rules of the International Sports Federations).
 For the first time in the history of the Military World Games, an Olympic village was set up for the athletes prior to the commencement of the Games.
 The village was officially opened for the athletes following the flag-raising ceremony.

 Host nation China sent a delegation consisting of 553 participants for the games, which marked the record number of participants to represent a nation at a single Military World Games.
 Around 230,000 volunteers were recruited for the event.